WenqiJiang/wenqijiang.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Biography"
-excerpt: "About me"
+excerpt: "Home"
 author_profile: true
 redirect_from:
-  - /about/
+  - /home/
-  - /about.html
+  - /home.html
 ---

+I am a first year PhD student in the Systems Group at ETH Zurich, where I am fortunate to be advised by Prof. Gustavo Alonso.
+Before joining ETH Zurich, I was a master student at Columbia Univerity, where I worked in the System-Level Design Group with Prof. Luca Carloni.

+My research is centered around improving and replacing the state-of-the-art software-based systems by emerging heterogeneous hardware.
+To be more specific, I am exploring how reconfigurable hardware (FPGAs) can be applied and deployed in data centers efficiently.
+Such research ranges from application-specific designs such as recommendation systems and information retrieval systems to infrastructure development such as distributed frameworks and virtualization on the cloud.

+<!-- A data-driven personal website

 I am a 1st-year PhD student in the [Systems Group](https://systems.ethz.ch/) at ETH Zurich, where I am fortunate to be advised by [Prof. Gustavo Alonso](https://people.inf.ethz.ch/alonso/).
-My general interest lies in future hardware and software systems.
-To be more specific, I am exploring how reconfigurable hardware (FPGAs) can be deployed in data centers efficiently.
 Before joining ETH Zurich, I was a master student at Columbia Univerity, where I worked in the [System-Level Design Group](https://sld.cs.columbia.edu/) with [Prof. Luca Carloni](http://www.cs.columbia.edu/~luca/).

-<!-- A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.